 Gardner Webb University

 The Master of Science in Nursing (MSN) degree at North Carolina’s Gardner-Webb University is structured to give students an advanced and comprehensive nursing education, while also preparing them for specialized career opportunities in nursing administration, education or a direct patient care role as a family nurse practitioner.
-As the program website describes, graduate of the Gardner-Webb MSN program will be prepared to:

 While the nursing administration and nursing education tracks require 31 to 36 credit hours to complete, the family nurse practitioner program requires the completion of 51 credit hours of coursework, and will prepare you to sit for the national certification examination.
 Gardner-Webb University is regionally accredited by the Southern Association of Colleges and Schools, and the nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN).